gardusig/red-brick/README.md

 **Red-brick** is a community-funded investment pool that grows over decades to eventually provide monthly basic income to participants.
 The system works on a simple principle: **invest contributions, distribute returns sustainably**.

-## How It Works

-- **Contributors** add money to build the fund
-- **Fund managers** invest in diversified portfolios (targeting 7% annual returns)
-- **Recipients** receive monthly payments once the fund reaches sufficient size
-- **Sustainability** is maintained by paying out less than the fund generates

-The key insight: *As long as annual distributions stay below investment returns, the fund grows indefinitely while supporting more people each year.*
+*As long as annual distributions stay below investment returns, the fund grows indefinitely while supporting more people each year.*

-## Vision & Scale
+## Fund exponential growth

 Starting with $1M and 7% annual returns, the fund could theoretically grow to support:

-## Fund exponential growth

 | Year | Fund Balance | Annual Return (≈7%) | People (2ⁿ) | Monthly donation per person |
 | ---- | ------------ | ------------------- | ----------- | --------------------------- |